 Collaboration delivering transformation

-Building on a strong 60-year legacy, the HRF Centre is establishing a global reputation for rigorous, independent research and analysis, which builds economic and social strength in cities and regions.
-A range of sponsorship opportunities are available for partners to get involved.
+Building on a strong 60-year legacy, the HRF Centre has a reputation for rigorous, independent research and analysis, which builds economic and social strength in cities and regions.